Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Walk through 15th-century troglodyte caves of limestone and learn about the aromas and tastes of Loire Valley wines.

-You’ll also try 7 wines including red and white wines from different wine regions within the Loire Valley including a Chenin Blanc from Vouvray, a Sauvignon Blanc from Sancerre, and even a Cabernet Franc from Chinon.
+You’ll also try several wines including red and white wines from different wine regions within the Loire Valley including a Chenin Blanc from Vouvray, a Sauvignon Blanc from Sancerre, and even a Cabernet Franc from Chinon.

 Wine bottles we tasted at Caves Ambacia